To enrich the lives of children and adults with disability and chronic illness.

 The Woodlands signature programs, expert staff and adapted facilities are all designed around our mission to enrich the quality of life for individuals and families navigating the journey of disability and chronic illness.
 We also collaborate with other nonprofits serving individuals with special needs to deepen our offerings and expand resources available to participants and caregivers.

-Come explore our 52-acre site in the North Hills of Pittsburgh.
-Nestled on serene, private wooded property, our grounds feature: an indoor heated pool, 48-bed lodge, dining hall, creative arts and computer lab, activity center, camping area, sports court, nature trail, adapted zip line, amphitheater, adapted kitchen, adapted archery range, and a par-3 adapted golf course.
-Every experience at The Woodlands is made to be as accessible as possible – so participation can be enjoyed by all individuals and families ready to see what’s possible!
+We welcome prospective participants and their families to come explore our 52-acre site in the North Hills of Pittsburgh.
+Nestled on serene, private wooded property, our grounds feature: an indoor heated pool, 48-bed lodge, dining hall, creative arts lab, activity center, camping area, sports court, nature trail, adapted zip line, amphitheater, adapted kitchen, adapted archery range, and a par-3 adapted golf course.
+Every experience at The Woodlands is made to be as accessible as possible so participation can be enjoyed by all.

 OUR WORK + OUR PROMISE

-- Always ensure an environment and staff rooted in safety and quality.
+- Ensure an environment and staff rooted in safety and quality.

 - To host year-round programming for all children and adults with disability and chronic illness.